tarantool/crud/README.md

 count configured for the selected vshard router.
 LuaJIT cdata values are not accepted by this API.
 On success, all returned values are preserved in `result.returns`.
-CRUD does not treat the second returned value as an error.
+CRUD does not treat the second returned value as an error. `nil` values, including trailing ones, are represented by `box.NULL`; `false` is preserved.
+Each result is a MessagePack snapshot, so later calls cannot change its tables.

 The batch method accepts the same call descriptions: